 The season of Lent lasts 40 days to represent the amount of time Jesus spent in the desert, fasting and preparing for his ministry.
 This year Lent is Wed, Feb 26, 2020 – Thu, Apr 9, 2020, At St. Monica Catholic School our children do the Stations of the Cross each Friday.
 The Stations of the Cross … Continue Reading »

-Archbishop Letter to the People March 24, 2020 Bishop Mueggenborg Letter March 24, 2020 Pastoral Letter March 25, 2020 Dear Crusader Families, Update: St. Monica Catholic School will be closed for on-campus classes starting Monday, March 16 thru Friday, April 24.
-Dear Crusader Parents: We have all survived day one of remote learning – I … Continue Reading »
+Archbishop Letter to the People on March 24, 2020 Bishop Mueggenborg Letter March 24, 2020 Pastoral Letter March 25, 2020 Dear Crusader Families, Update: St. Monica Catholic School will be closed for on-campus classes starting Monday, March 16 thru Friday, June 19.
+Dear Crusader Parents: Parents, thank you for partnering with us in this endeavor … Continue Reading »

 What is our goal, as teachers?
 What are we hoping to accomplish?
 There are different ways to answer this.
 Tomorrow, perhaps, my goal will be simply to get through the day without major discipline issues.
 My goal for the trimester might be for students to improve their test scores.
 My goal for the year might be for students to increase their GPAs.
 But what are these goals good for?
 Are test scores good in themselves, or are they steps towards some other good?
 What is education for?

 Let me propose four possible answers.
 The first three are, in my view, poor.
 I will first state them, and then I will critique them.
 The fourth answer, I hope, is a step in the right direction, and I will try to explain it.